xavdid/zapier-splitwise/README.md

 ### Bundles

 **NOTE**: This was made before the release of Zapier's [Platform CLI](https://github.com/zapier/zapier-platform-cli), which largely removes the need for this workaround.
 If you're able, I suggest using the CLI.
 If you're unable, this will stay here as reference (though the behavior isn't officially supported).

-[Rollup](https://github.com/rollup/rollup) is a javascript bundler simliar to Browserify and Webpack, but it does less magic.
+[Rollup](https://github.com/rollup/rollup) is a javascript bundler similar to Browserify and Webpack, but it does less magic.
 That's important, because Zapier expects a variable called `Zap` that has some specifically named functions on it.
 Also, you can't use any node imports besides a couple of [pre-defined](https://zapier.com/developer/documentation/v2/scripting/#available-libraries) modules.

 You can check out `compile` for the full dish, but the meat of the matter is this: